Strilanc/Strilanc.github.io/_posts/2015-08-25-Simulating-a-Claimed-BQP-NP-Algorithm.md

     iter 1000;   p_survived: 0.0501%;    p_correct: 97.4508%;    p_correct*p_survived: 0.0488%
     iter 1090;   p_survived: 0.0493%;    p_correct: 99.0362%;    p_correct*p_survived: 0.0488%

-Yup, we're just trading bad-result-failures for restart-failures.

-Although the chance of the resulting being correct is increasing over time (meaning the algorithm can give the right answer!), the chance of having to restart is exactly countering it as far as the runtime multiplier is concerned.
-As a consequence, we always expect to have to repeat the algorithm approximately 2048 times before we pass all the post-selection tests and end up with a correct answer, no matter how few or how many tests we run.

-This is indicative of the fact that all our optimization power is coming from post-selection, instead of from interference or entanglement or deduction or something else practical.
-We have a PostBQP algorithm, but we appear to be stuck in a BQP reality.
+As expected, `p_correct` is increasing over time (thanks to throwing out bad solutions) but `p_survived` is trending down (due to the post-selection).

+Unfortunately, `p_survived*p_correct` is *not* increasing; it's staying *exactly* constant.
+This means that varying the number of iterations is simply trading correctness restarts for postselection restarts, without any improvements to the overall runtime.
+No matter what number of iterations we pick, the algorithm will require approximately $2^{n}$ retries before it both passes the postselection checks and returns a correct answer.

+This is exactly what I was expecting, based on the fact that the measurements can be done before the hard work happens: the algorithm is equivalent to random guessing, but done in a more complicated way.

+(The most likely reasons for these results to be wrong is a bug in the code, since I wrote something from scratch instead of using an existing simulator.)

 # Summary

-Younes et al's algorithm is using post-selection.
+Younes et al's algorithm is an obfsucated post-selection algorithm.
-This was already clear at a high level, thanks to the deferred measurement principle, but low-level simulation bears out that conclusion.
+All of the optimization power comes from restarting when things don't go perfectly, instead of from interference or entanglement or deduction or something else that works in practice.

+It would be a great algorithm if post-selection was free, but unfotunately we appear to be stuck in a BQP reality.